 The Presidents of Churches Together in England are jointly supporting this initiative.
-The Catholic Bishops Conference of England and Wales has committed to playing a full part and this will be high on the agenda when Archbishop Justin and Pope Francis meet later this year.
+The Catholic Bishops Conference of England and Wales has committed to playing a full part.
 The Free Churches Group is actively encouraging all its member churches to get involved and the Methodist Church and the Baptist Union are promoting the initiative among their people.
 A large number of the Pentecostal churches and new churches will be participating and several of the Eastern and Oriental Orthodox churches in the UK have signalled their support.

 We pray ‘Thy Kingdom Come’ because we long for God’s Kingdom to come on earth as in heaven

 As we utter the words that Jesus himself put on our lips, we pray ‘Thy Kingdom Come’ because we long for God’s Kingdom to come on earth as in heaven.
 In the Kingdom of God the hungry are fed, the poor hear good news and the oppressed find justice.
 In that Kingdom the broken are made whole, the sick are healed and the sinner is set free.
 In that Kingdom all can know right relationship with the Father, through Jesus, the Son, and so find the goal and purpose of their lives.

 In praying ‘Thy Kingdom Come’ we all commit to playing our part in the renewal of the nations and the transformation of communities.
 A large selection of prayer resources and ideas are available for churches, families and individuals.